sailorfe/nick-cave-lyrics/README.md

 - All of *Carnage*: Removed double linebreaks.
 - "Wild God": Removed double linebreaks, and I suspect will do for the rest of the album.

-The Birthday Party and other lyrics prior to 1984 are from *The Complete Lyrics*.
+Not quite editorializations but other things to note:

+- "Mutiny in Heaven:" Really looks best on a printed page.
+My indentations are a sorry approximation of the form he intended.
+Quite sculptural!
+- "Hollywood:" Includes his four-asterisk divider.
+- "White Elephant:" Includes his dedication to Thomas Houseago.

 As of 2024-08-27, I have no plans to include these 1984–2013 songs included in *The Complete Lyrics* but not part of any albums:

 - 1984: "The Moon is in the Gutter," "Just a Closer Walk with Thee," "The Six Strings that Drew Blood," "Oh I Love You Too Much"
 - 1985: "Scum"